Biography of Paul Malsom

 Born in Bournemouth, Paul was introduced to music at a very early age by his Grandfather, who was a violinist in the Bournemouth Symphony Orchestra and through his Father's record collection which included a variety of Brazilian music – Stan Getz, Charlie Byrd, Joao Gilberto, Antonio Carlos Jobim and Laurindo Almeida et al. Further inspired by Jimi Hendrix, Led Zeppelin and Gary Moore, Paul started playing the guitar at the age of 15.

-Paul's second album was of his solo set and entitled 'BUMP and BITE' in which all the tracks bar one were recorded in single straight through takes.
+Paul's third album was of his solo set and entitled 'BUMP and BITE' in which all the tracks bar one were recorded in single straight through takes.
 In addition to working with artists such as John Etheridge, Mark Lockheart, Derek Nash and Karen Lane.
 Paul has opened for many artists including Georgie Fame, The Dankworths, Liane Carroll, Jane Monheit, Tina May, Tony Coe, Gwyneth Herbert, Phil Robson, 10CC and Tommy Emmanuel.
 He has also appeared with guitarists Eric Roche and Preston Reed.

-In the last few years Paul h as developed a style that makes extensive and effective use of a loop station as well as playing electric guitars in bands, particularly his own Trio.
+In the last few years Paul has developed a style that makes extensive and effective use of a loop station as well as playing electric guitars in bands, particularly his own Trio.

 Paul's solo performances are highly virtuosic, imaginative and expressive.
 Combined with his natural and humorous rapport with his audience, this gives an enjoyable and entertaining night out.